Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Related work

 \subsection{LLM adapter optimization}

 A growing body of work has focused on improving the efficiency of \Gls{LLM}-adapter serving systems.
-Existing approaches can be broadly categorized into three levels: kernel-level optimizations, such as Punica~\cite{chen2024punica}, which enables batching requests across multiple adapters; memory-level optimizations, exemplified by S-LoRA~\cite{sheng2024slora}, which extends vLLM by dynamically partitioning GPU memory across both requests and adapters; and scheduler-level techniques, including CaraServe~\cite{li2024caraserve}, Chameleon~\cite{iliakopoulou2024chameleon}, and dLoRA~\cite{wu2024dlora}.
+Existing approaches can be broadly divided into three categories.
+First, kernel-level optimizations, such as Punica~\cite{chen2024punica}, improve execution efficiency by enabling batching across requests associated with different adapters.
+Second, memory-level optimizations, exemplified by S-LoRA~\cite{sheng2024slora}, extend vLLM by dynamically partitioning GPU memory across both requests and adapters.
+Third, scheduling techniques, which include methods for request scheduling, such as Toppings~\cite{li2025toppings} and Chameleon~\cite{iliakopoulou2024chameleon}, as well as adapter placement strategies, discussed in the following section.

-CaraServe reduces cold-start overheads and optimizes request scheduling for heterogeneous adapter sizes, while Chameleon improves adapter cache management and introduces an express-lane mechanism for short requests.
-Both systems present detailed performance analyses, with CaraServe focusing mainly on the computational overhead of mixing adapters and Chameleon emphasizing \Gls{TTFT} and adapter loading time.
+Toppings mitigates cold-start overheads and optimizes scheduling for heterogeneous adapter sizes, whereas Chameleon improves adapter cache management and introduces an express-lane mechanism for short requests.
+Both systems provide detailed performance analyses: Toppings primarily studies the computational overhead introduced by mixing adapters, while Chameleon focuses on \Gls{TTFT} and adapter loading latency.
+We extend these performance analyses by systematically studying the primary overheads of adapters and their impact on throughput and \Gls{ITL}, which form the foundation for the design of our proposed DT.

-The work most closely related to ours is dLoRA~\cite{wu2024dlora}, which proposes a distributed adapter-serving system that incorporates placement decisions based on both short-term and long-term workload patterns observed in production traces.
-For short-term dynamics\textemdash largely driven by unpredictable output lengths\textemdash dLoRA employs a reactive \Gls{ILP}-based optimization to update placement decisions at runtime.
-For longer-term and more predictable workload patterns, it adopts a heuristic-based algorithm that operates in a proactive manner.
-Both strategies aim to minimize request latency while utilizing all available resources.

-In contrast, our work focuses on long-term behavior and targets GPU resource efficiency, a largely unexplored dimension in prior studies.
-We adopt a data-driven approach grounded in real system behavior and complement it with a detailed performance analysis of adapter-serving overheads.
-In particular, we emphasize throughput and \Gls{ITL}, which form the foundation for the development of our proposed Digital Twin.